vmonteco/osis/_drafts/2017-02-03-fosdem-lightning-talk.markdown

 writing code in french instead of english, leaving no-sense comments, badly formatted code, forgetting to add the license on the top of the files and all sorts of things, as they used to do in the past.
-Fortunately, GitHub offers pull requests and we were able to review contributions before they go public.
-Over time all these problems were gone.
+Fortunately, GitHub offers pull requests and we were able to review contributions before they got public.
+Over time, all these problems were gone.

 As the project evolved, it started calling attention of the academic community.
 A week before going into production for general use, a computer science student